When you bite into a piece of steak, you expect it to be soft and tender. You’ve imagined those meaty juices and that glorious flavor.

 To defrost a steak correctly, you need to leave it overnight in the refrigerator to maintain the meat’s flavor and texture and prevent it from going bad through contamination by bacteria.

-You can start with the best quality, perfectly aged cut of marbled steak, but if you don’t prepare, cook, and rest it correctly, you will end up with a ruined, tough, and chewy piece of meat.
+You can start with a high-quality, perfectly aged cut of marbled steak, but if you don’t prepare, cook, and rest it correctly, you will end up with a ruined, tough, and chewy piece of meat.

 You can grill, roast, or pan-sear steak in a cast-iron skillet.